ramirobarrasoto/Weather-App/README.md

 # Weather-App

-Welcome, folks!
-This was my first front end app using react and a API.
+Welcome,  my first front end app using react and a API.
 It was exciting back then to see something you coded <i>actually</i> work, And now I'm ready to show you all how this app works and how my first steps as a developer started.